reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |3,630|3,434|0.94|96.9%|3.1%|

 The Kappa value for the kNN model was 0.94.
-The Kappa value indicates that there is a very good agreement amongst the model and the results.
+The Kappa value indicates that there is a perfect agreement amongst the model and the results.

 Middle kNN Model Results